btemplep/authzee/README.md

 This example shows all of the basic ideas behind Authzee using the python reference implementation [reference.py](./src/reference.py).

-Run [basic_example.py](./basic_example.py) from the root of the project after installing the dependencies from the `requirements.txt` file.
+Run [basic_example.py](./basic_example.py) from the root of the project after installing the dependencies from the `src/requirements.txt` file.

 ```python
 import json